New regional policing facility

 Will the city need a new building after 25 years or will it be able upgrade this new one?
 Is there a possibility that a municipal police force would replace the RCMP in the future?
 If so, how would it affect the use of the building?

-Alfred asked over 2 years ago
+Alfred asked almost 3 years ago

 Hi there, thank you for your question.